Sintuhazarika555/StyleGround/README.md

 Optimized for Mobile: A UI designed specifically for small screens to ensure a comfortable coding experience on the go.

+Auto-generative : The Html part will got auto generated if the user is a beginner and just want to learn css.

-🛠️ Built With
+<h3>🛠️ Built With</h3>
 React.js - UI Framework

 Tailwind CSS - Styling and Responsive Design

-GSAP - High-performance animations for a polished mobile experience

 Vite - For a fast development environment

-🚀 Getting Started
+<h3>🚀 Getting Started</h3>
 Visit the Live Site: https://shazar-styleground.netlify.app/

 Choose a Language: Toggle between HTML, CSS, and JavaScript editors.

-Use "Or Generate": If you're on a small keyboard, use the generate button to load templates instantly.
+Use "Or Generate" if not wanna code HTML part: If you're on a small keyboard, use the generate button to load templates instantly.

 See the Results: Watch the "Output Overview" update in real-time.